maheshgaya/ConnectAndPlay/README.md

-# ConnectAndPlay
+# TEAM UP
+code name: Connect&Play
 This app allows users to connect and team up with other players to play sport games.

-##Using the Source Code in Android Studio
+## Using the Source Code in Android Studio
 1. Clone the repository

   ```